Ivan Cornejo

 On moderate winter days, a heat pump can be very economical.
 During prolonged polar conditions, a furnace may provide more consistent output.

-Real Costs in Colorado: What Matters Financially
+Real Costs in Denver: What Matters Financially

-Colorado has historically had relatively accessible natural gas pricing, which is why many homes rely on furnaces.
+Denver has historically had relatively accessible natural gas pricing, which is why many homes rely on furnaces.

 However, modern heat pumps can offset electricity costs thanks to their high efficiency during moderate temperatures.